marshallford/terraform-provider-ansible/complete-examples/libvirt/README.md

 ## Steps

-1. Run `make` to install `ansible-builder` and `ansible-navigator` packages into a Python virtual environment.
+1. Run `make bin` to install the `ansible-navigator` package into a Python virtual environment.
-2. Run `.venv/bin/ansible-builder build --container-runtime=docker -t ansible-execution-env-libvirt-example:v1 --no-cache` to build Ansible EE container image.
-3. Run `terraform init` and `terraform apply`
+2. Run `terraform init` and `terraform apply`